doublespiral/Nim-Binding-Examples/README.md

 Example bindings for nim.
 If you found this repo useful, consider giving it a star!

 ## Build Instructions:
+- To build the futhark example, uncomment the lines in the nimble file
 ```bash
 nimble build
 ```